 Although CAMP policing practices professionalized over time, the cumulative effects of annual paramilitary raids initiated in the watersheds did lasting damage to the social infrastructure.
 During this period, communities became less impacted directly by the trauma of paramilitary raid season, and more impacted by how the politics of policing cannabis in California changed and diverged from the enforcement of Federal prohibition.
-The main impact shifted from direct experience with paramilitary policing to a direct experience of just how unsustainable the drug war economy is.
-Before we examine the economic impact of the drug war economy on Mendocino after 1996, though, let's review how CAMP's formation and first phase was about enforcement on communities that were made into public enemies through the criminalization of a plant they often grew and consumed.
+As production increased and prices fell, the main impact shifted from direct experience with paramilitary policing to a direct experience of just how unsustainable the drug war economy is.
+Before we examine the economic impact of the drug war economy on Mendocino County after 1996, though, let's review how CAMP's formation and first phase was about enforcement on counter culture communities that were heavily impacted through the criminalization of a plant they often grew and consumed.